 Dr Christopher Pittard

-My wider interests in popular culture and Victorian fiction are also served by my work on the editorial boards of The Journal of Popular Culture, Clues: A Journal of Detection, and the Victorian Popular Fiction Assocation; and peer review for the Wellcome Trust, publishers including Oxford University Press, Edinburgh University Press, Routledge, Blackwell, Broadview and Palgrave, and a range of journals including PMLA, Victorian Periodicals Review, Journal of Neo-Victorian Studies, and Configurations, and as a faculty member of the Dickens Project, University of California Santa Cruz (2010-2015).
+My wider interests in popular culture and Victorian fiction are also served by my work on the editorial boards of The Journal of Popular Culture, Victoriographies, Clues: A Journal of Detection, and the Victorian Popular Fiction Assocation; and peer review for the Wellcome Trust, publishers including Oxford University Press, Edinburgh University Press, Routledge, Blackwell, Broadview and Palgrave, and a range of journals including PMLA, Genre, Victorian Periodicals Review, Journal of Neo-Victorian Studies, and Configurations.
+Between 2010-15 I was a faculty member of the Dickens Project, University of California Santa Cruz.

 Reviews for Purity and Contamination in Late Victorian Detective Fiction

 “[There is] much to relish in a work that is both theoretically informed and rigorously grounded in primary research...
 The effort to clean up dirt, to restore it to its rightful place, is a way of 'reordering our environment' in order to 'make it conform to an idea'.
 This is a provocative way of thinking about detective fiction, and Pittard makes it pay... richly suggestive” Times Literary Supplement 13 April 2012

 "Pittard convincingly revises some of the most familiar arguments in the field.
 Foucauldian readings of the genre, the relationship between Victorian science and crime fiction, and Victorian science and questions of form all come in for revisionary treatment....
 [Pittard's] interest lies in figuring out where the theoretical conversation about detective fiction goes from here, several decades now after D. A. Miller's The Novel and the Police.
 Pittard does this playfully in his intriguing book."
 Victorian Studies 56.1 (2013).